52147/SQL/README.md

 ## DENSE_RANK
--  is one of the vital Analytic functions of Oracle.
 -  It is used to get the rank of a row in a group of rows.
-It always results in the consecutive ranking of the rows.
+-  It always results in the consecutive ranking of the rows.

 ## COALESCE
 - The COALESCE() function returns the first non-null value in a list.